hadashiA/VContainer/README.md

 Then, if your class receives dependencies externally, need help from outside.
 DI is a technique that facilitates a place to resolve dependencies completely outside.

-Terminology:
+### Why DI for Unity ?

+In Unity, MonoBehaviour is the entry point for our C # code.
+On the other hand, MonoBehaviour is also a "View component".

+In modern application design, "separation of domain logic and presentation layer (View component)" is important.

+It is against this that MonoBehaviour has many roles (event handling, control flow, domain logic calls, etc.) in addition to its behavior as a View.

+One of the purposes of DI is IoC (Inversion of Control).
+DI containers we can make pure C # classes the entry point (not MonoBehaviour).
+This means that the control flow and other domain logic can be separated from the function of MonoBehaviour as a view component.

+View components are dynamically created / destroyed at run time, while all "features" such as control flow and domain logic have a more stable lifespan.

+Generally speaking, it's a good idea to make the View layer stateless and separate it from control flow and data management.

+This is the main reason I like DI.

+### Terminology

 - **DI Container:** Have dependent references all at once and execute auto-wiring.
 - **Composition Root:** The place where you make settings to resolve dependencies.
 - **Auto-wiring:** It is a function that allows you to manage services in the container with minimal configuration.
 DI library usually does this.
 - **IoC (Inversion of Control):** Make the object with control flow responsibility an entry point.
 In simple and traditional programming, the entry point is where the responsibility for interrupting user input is.
-In Unity, the entry point is `MonoBehaviour`, but in order to separate presentation and domain logic, it is effective to create an entry point that does not depend on `MonoBehaviour`.
-VContainer supports this with its own PlayerLoop.
-See [Dispatching Unity Lifecycle](#dispatching-unity-lifecycle) section.

 Note: